 Document the problemDocument the problem

-The more documents you can gather on the problem the better your chances of getting it dealt with.
+The more documents you can gather on the problem, the better your chances of getting it dealt with.
 Write down specific details each time smoke enters your apartment.
-Make a note of the date, time of day, location and any health effects for you and other household members (coughing, asthma, breathing problems, etc.).
-Keep a detailed record of all this and do not delay in recording them as you may not remember all the details.
+Make a note of the date, time of day, location, and any health effects for you and other household members (coughing, asthma, breathing problems, etc.).
+Keep a detailed record of all this, and do not delay recording them as you may not remember all the details.

 Raise the issue and find a solutionRaise the issue and find a solution

 If your building owner refuses to help or try’s to and fails, you might consider consulting an attorney on your legal rights.
 Depending on the situation, you might have the power to break your lease because of the health effects.
 If the issue is particularly severe, you could consider bringing a lawsuit against the property owner.
 Second-hand smoke may constitute a nuisance and disrupt your right to the free enjoyment of the apartment.
 Although some courts have ruled in favor of the tenant, keep in mind that these cases are trying to win, costly and time-consuming.
 Always consult your attorney before making any decision like this.